ennskevin/cs480-group6/README.md

 # cs480-group6
+This package provides the dataset used, as well as the script to replicate both datamining and data analysis

+## DATASETS
+/all_prs.json -- basic descriptors of all closed pull requests from the zephyrproject-rtos/zephyr Github repository.
+All prs are fetched so as to be able to calculate lifespan statistics
+/longlived_prs.json -- this is the final dataset used in analysis.
+This is a subset of all_prs, specifically every pull request above the 85th percentile lifespan.
+This data has also been enriched.

+## REPLICATION
 mine.py consists of three workflows, each of which can be found at the bottom of the script.

 ### MINE